ZuinigeRijder/python-broadlink-smart-plug-mini/README.md

 This small program just outputs the information from the library of the detected smart plug devices.
 The MAC addresses are needed for the configuration of the real tool.

+Note: Instead of using this tool, you can also look up the connected devices MAC addresses in your router, then you do not need to install the library python-broadlink.

 ## Example standard output of python_broadlink_smart_plug_mini_info.py

 ```